 Lewis Hamilton became the first-ever winner of the Saudi Arabian Grand Prix in 2021, prevailing in a race-long battle with Max Verstappen that featured plenty of drama, while it was Verstappen who battled past Charles Leclerc to take the victory in 2022.

-Hamilton was the fastest man on track on both Saturday and Sunday in 2021, clocking a 1:27.511 to take pole position and a fastest lap of 1:30.734 on race day.
+Hamilton was the fastest man on track on both Saturday and Sunday in 2021, clocking a 1:27.511 to take pole position and a fastest lap of 1:30.734 on race day, lap records which stand to this day.

 Lewis Hamilton: "It's rapid, unbelievably quick.
 It really is incredibly fast, and [there's] a lot of grip as well.
 But really, if you can get the rhythm, it's beautiful to drive."